PinewoodPip/epip/docs/Documentation/Client/UI/Generic/Introduction.md

 ### Testing
 Since user interaction in Generic is driven through events in Lua, it's theoretically possible to implement instrumented tests for UIs by invoking those events to spoof user interaction.

+### Wrong container size when using prefabs
+Container size is by default recalculated upon adding an element; in the case of adding prefabs, this happens when the root of the prefab is added.
+As such, the container will use the size of the first element created by the prefab, before any other element creation or calls.
+To address positioning issues, you should call `RepositionElements()` on the container after all elements are added and initialized.
+Disabling auto-positioning with `SetRepositionAfterAdding()` in this case might improve performance.

 <doc class="GenericUI">

 # GenericUI Class